Dreamlone/environmental-monitoring/README.md

 The final processing activities should be the preparation of license documents and verification that the data have a clear provenance.
 To ensure Reusability, it is also necessary to describe in detail the structure of the datasets provided.
-This can be done by means of a single web page (as a simplified example) - see [environmental-monitoring test assignment description](https://environmental-monitoring-82bc1f9868c5.herokuapp.com/)
+This can be done by means of a single web page (as a simplified example) - see [environmental-monitoring description page](https://environmental-monitoring-82bc1f9868c5.herokuapp.com/)

 ### Conclusion